Participant Code of Conduct

-Misconduct is when anyone on or around the Premises breaches the principles laid down in this Code.
+Misconduct is when anyone on or around the premises or in the virtual or online environment of SSE breaches the principles laid down in this Code.
 All are accountable for their misconduct.
 Any misconduct will be subject to disciplinary action by SSE.
-It is prohibited without reasonable excuse to not cooperate with a person carrying out an investigation by or on behalf of SSE as directed.
+It is prohibited, without reasonable excuse, to not cooperate with a person carrying out an investigation by or on behalf of SSE as directed.

-To make a general misconduct allegation, sent e-mail outlining the alleged misconduct to firstname.lastname@example.org.
+To make a general misconduct allegation, send an email outlining the alleged misconduct to firstname.lastname@example.org.
 Include at least contact details, nature of alleged misconduct and if possible, available supporting material.
-SSE will respond how it intends to handle and resolve the matter within reasonable time.
+SSE will respond as to how it intends to handle and resolve the matter within reasonable time.